Skip to content

 query = dp.TransparentQuery.build(__LoadData__(refs))

-result = yield dp.spawn_node(Data, query=query)
+recv = yield dp.spawn_node(Data, query=query)

-result = cast(Sequence[Any] | DataNotFound, result)
+result = cast(Sequence[Any] | DataNotFound, recv.action)

 if isinstance(result, DataNotFound):